-For Apache Druid Historical Process Configuration, see Historical Configuration.
+For Apache Druid Historical service configuration, see Historical configuration.

-For basic tuning guidance for the Historical process, see Basic cluster tuning.
+For basic tuning guidance for the Historical service, see Basic cluster tuning.

 For a list of API endpoints supported by the Historical, please see the Service status API reference.

 Each Historical service copies or pulls segment files from deep storage to local disk in an area called the segment cache.
 To configure the size and location of the segment cache on each Historical service, set the

 For more information, see Segment cache size.

 The Coordinator controls the assignment of segments to Historicals and the balance of segments between Historicals.
 Historical services do not communicate directly with each other, nor do they communicate directly with the Coordinator.
 Instead, the Coordinator creates ephemeral entries in ZooKeeper in a load queue path.
 Each Historical service maintains a connection to ZooKeeper, watching those paths for segment information.